SysKitTeam/docs-trace/requirements/permission-requirements.md

 ---
-title: Requirements
+title: Permission Requirements
 description: >-
-  This article lists the requirements needed to run and use SysKit Trace
+  This article discusses permission requirements that are necessary to successfully install and use SysKit Trace
 author: Vinko Bedek
 date: 4/14/2020
 ---